DmitryBorodiy/Aurora/Web/updates/beta_build 231126.md

 ![Image](assets/beta_build231126.png)

-# Rollout of patches and fixes for version 1.4 🔧⚙️
+# Rollout of patches and fixes 🔧⚙️
 *beta_build 231126 (**Cumulative update**)*

 In this update, the ChatGPT module for the AI assistant has been fixed, addressing any issues.
 The release includes stability and productivity improvements, along with important security updates for an enhanced user experience.